fordablescripts/fordablescripts/content/posts/powershell-randoms.md

   https://powershellmagazine.com/2014/07/28/testing-the-effectiveness-of-get-random/

 For now, let's use `Get-SecureRandom` and implement it into a simple XKCD passphrase generator.
-For this Passphrase generator, we'll need a short script and a wordlist that you can find easily enough online.
+For this Passphrase generator, we'll need a short function and a wordlist that you can find easily enough online.
 For this example, we're using a wordlist that's separating words by newline or `` `n ``.

 ## Supercalifragilisticexpialidocious!

-Once we have our wordlist, let's start on the script.
-In this example, I'm creating a Function and setting parameters for the passphrase requirements.
+Once we have our wordlist, let's start on the function.
+In this example, I'm setting parameters for the passphrase requirements:

 ```PowerShell
 Function Get-Passphrase {